 Distance: 10.5km trek | Time: 5-6 hours trek | Difficulty: Moderate

-We’ll wake up early (around 4:00 AM) for a pre-dawn hike to Poon Hill (3,210m/10,535ft), a journey of about 1km (0.6 miles) that takes approximately one hour.
-From this vantage point, we’ll witness a spectacular sunrise over the Annapurna and Dhaulagiri mountain ranges—one of the highlights of the trek.
-After enjoying the panoramic views and taking photographs, we’ll return to Ghorepani for breakfast.
+We’ll wake up early (around 4:00 AM) for a pre-dawn hike to Poon Hill (3,210m/10,535ft), a journey of about 1km that takes approximately one hour.
+From this vantage point, we will witness a spectacular sunrise over the Annapurna and Dhaulagiri mountain ranges, one of the highlights of the entire trek.

 After breakfast, we’ll continue our journey to Tadapani, covering approximately 9km (5.6 miles) through rhododendron forests and streams.
 The Himalayan peaks will be visible throughout much of this trek, making the challenging sections worthwhile.
 The trail includes both uphill and downhill sections, with a net descent to Tadapani.